Arnold Stang: Later career

-Arnold Stang reprised Top Cat in Yogi's Treasure Hunt and Top Cat and the Beverly Hills Cats.
-Stang also appeared on an episode of The Cosby Show with guest star Sammy Davis Jr. (He also made a cameo appearance in Bill Cosby's 1990 film Ghost Dad.)
-In one TV advertisement, he played Luther Burbank, proudly showing off his newly invented "square tomato" to fit neatly in typical square slices of commercial bread, then being informed that the advertising bakery had beat him to it by producing round loaves of bread.
+Stang appeared in "The Grave Robber," an episode of the popular horror anthology series Tales from the Darkside, playing Tapok, an ancient Egyptian mummy who encounters some unscrupulous archaeologists who lure him into a game of strip poker.
+He also appeared on an episode of The Cosby Show with guest star Sammy Davis Jr. (and made a cameo appearance in Bill Cosby's 1990 film Ghost Dad.)
 He played the photographer in the 1993 film Dennis the Menace with Walter Matthau.
-He also provided many voices for the Cartoon Network series Courage the Cowardly Dog and Turner Program Services' original series Captain Planet and the Planeteers.
-He had a small role as Queasy the Parrot in the 1977 film Raggedy Ann & Andy: A Musical Adventure.
+Stang also provided many voices for the Cartoon Network series Courage the Cowardly Dog and Turner Program Services' original series Captain Planet and the Planeteers.